White Sox vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Riley Greene and the Detroit Tigers will meet Luis Robert and the Chicago White Sox on Saturday at Comerica Park, at 1:10 PM ET.
+Zach McKinstry and Andrew Benintendi will look to continue their recent offensive production when the Detroit Tigers and Chicago White Sox play at Comerica Park on Sunday, at 1:40 PM ET.

-Oddsmakers list the Tigers as -115 favorites on the moneyline, while giving the underdog White Sox -105 moneyline odds to win.
-A 9-run over/under has been set in the contest.
+The Tigers are -115 moneyline favorites in this matchup with the White Sox (-105).
+Chicago is favored on the run line (-1.5).
+The over/under is 8 runs for this matchup (with -105 odds to hit the over and -115 odds to go under).

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.